Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance: Information-Grounding Guidance

-We define $f_k : \mathcal V^{h_k \times w_k} \to \mathbb R^{h_k \times w_k}$ as a function that assigns weights to tokens according to their relative importance.
-Intuitively, tokens representing the same region tend to carry similar values, and a token surrounded by other salient tokens should itself be considered important.
+To realise $f_k$, we observe that tokens representing the same region tend to carry similar values, and a token surrounded by other salient tokens should itself be considered important.
 This naturally leads us to the attention mechanism, which is well-suited for capturing such contextual relationships.
 Prior work has demonstrated that attention is highly effective for selecting informative tokens across diverse vision tasks—including classification \cite{ryoo_tokenlearner_2022}, captioning \cite{you_image_2016}, and in-painting \cite{liu_coherent_2019}.
 In particular, \cite{ryoo_tokenlearner_2022} showed that pairwise attention can automatically highlight critical visual tokens while maintaining efficiency comparable to state-of-the-art methods.
 In our framework, however, it is more appropriate to apply attention not to the tokens themselves but to the guidance signals $p_\theta^\to(\cdot|c)$, since these directly steer the sampling process.
-Accordingly, we realise \(f_k\) as a self-attention operation over these guidance signals:
+Accordingly, we implement \(f_k\) as a self-attention operation over these guidance signals: